lolmaxz/staff-handbooks/docs/intro.md

 - Instructions and guidelines for the team that manages events.
 - This handbook will cover event planning, hosting, and management, as well as the roles and responsibilities of event staff members.

-:::warning note
+:::warning Work in Progress
-This documentation is a work in progress and will be updated regularly.
-If you have any questions or suggestions, please reach out to **lolmaxz** on Discord, or propose changes directly through **[GitHub](https://github.com/lolmaxz/staff-handbooks)**.
+This documentation will be updated regularly.
+If you have any questions or suggestions, please reach out to **lolmaxz** on Discord, or propose changes directly through **[GitHub!](https://github.com/lolmaxz/staff-handbooks)**
 :::